Revisiting wind wave growth with fully-coupled direct numerical simulations: Direct numerical simulation of fully coupled wind and waves

-and set to $720$ for all cases, defining the viscous length scale $\delta_{\nu} = \nu_a/u_* = H_a/720$.
+The friction Reynolds number is defined as $Re_{*} = \rho_{a}u_*H_a/\mu_{a}$ and set to $720$ for all cases.
+Notice that the height of the airflow is set to more than three times the wavelength $\lambda$, so that the effect of the top boundary is minimised.
+The physically more relevant Reynolds number is the one based on the wavelength which is 214 (the ratio of the wave and the boundary layer length scales, equivalently $k\delta_{\nu}=0.029$).
+We use adaptive mesh with a maximum refinement level 10 (see appendix \ref{sec:appendix1} for a detailed description of the adaptive mesh refinement feature), which means that the smallest cell size is $\Delta=L_0/2^{10}$.
+There are around $1.8\times10^7$ grid cells in a typically simulation case, which is less than 2\% of the uniform spaced grid of the same resolution ($1024^3\approx1.07\times 10^9$).
 We have validated the solver against a canonical flat wall case with $Re_*=180$ \citep[][]{KIM1987} (see appendix \ref{sec:appendix1} for details).
 The mean wind velocity profile of such a channel flow follows the law of the wall, and is similar to that of laboratory wind wave experiments \citep[e.g.][]{BUCKLEY2020a}.